 Prescriptions drugs meant to treat a variety of conditions are abused every day throughout the country.
 Whether it’s painkillers, depressants, stimulants, or steroids, they all have the capacity to make someone very ill.
-Prescription drug abuse hotlines are there for who want to reach out and create a plan to deal with such addictions.
+Prescription drug abuse hotline numbers are there for who want to reach out and create a plan to deal with such addictions.
 The helpline numbers are typically open 24 hours and can also check if you qualify for further rehab treatment through your insurance coverage.

 Prescription drug abuse is a significant problem in the United States, with 54 million people having used one non-medically in 2016.
 This represents 20% percent of the US population older than 12.
 In that year, the following number of people were currently abusing these medications(which does not take into account those who abused them infrequently):

 - Painkillers: 3.3 million

 The age of the person abusing drugs tends to influence which substance they prefer.
 People ages 18 to 25 abuse prescription drugs the most (4.6%).
 Approximately 6% of high school seniors said they’d abused the stimulant Adderall in 2017, while 2% said they’d abused the opioid painkiller Vicodin that year.